weecology/forecasting-course/content/en/docs/intro-to-forecasting/_index.md

 ---
-title: "Introduction to Ecological Forecasting"
+title: "Introduction to Ecological Forecasting (10/06/2020)"
+linkTitle: "Intro to Ecological Forecasting"
 weight: 11
 description: A brief introduction to the concepts and approaches of ecological forecasting
 ---